-Prerequisites: GSTC 298, an approved learning contract, permission of the Office of Experiential Programs, designation of an appropriate academic advisor application of the skills, methods, and knowledge of the discipline to solve a problem or answer a question representative of the type to be encountered in the student's profession.
+Prerequisites: GSTC 298, an approved learning contract, permission of the Office of Experiential Programs, designation of an appropriate academic advisor

+Description: This project must be in the student's program of study or concentration(s).
+It should demonstrate application of the skills, methods, and knowledge of the discipline to solve a problem or answer a question representative of the type to be encountered in the student's profession.
 As with Project I, this is undertaken with the close mentorship of a faculty member, and may involve a community partner.
 The ideal project has a clear purpose that builds directly upon the learning that occurs within the student's first project and internship.
-Offered As needed.
+Offered as needed.